 Unless you are lucky enough to have the money sitting in the bank to buy your new purchase outright, you will need to borrow it.
-For most buyers, that comes down to a straightforward choice: should you get a local mortgage in the country where you are buying, or should you borrow in sterling from the UK, perhaps by releasing equity in your UK home and increasing your mortgage there?
+For most buyers, that comes down to a straightforward choice: should you get a local mortgage in the country where you are buying, or should you borrow in sterling from Britain, perhaps by releasing equity in your British home and increasing your mortgage there?

 In some countries, the decision is made for you.
 Until recently Thailand and Turkey simply did not permit foreigners to obtain a local mortgage.
 Even today, the number of financial institutions in both countries that will lend to you is very limited.
 In other countries, such as Bulgaria, interest rates have historically been high, so the decision to go elsewhere has been an easy one.

-Once you have established how much you plan to spend – and remember to include taxes and buying costs in your calculations – deduct the size of the deposit you can stump up and you will know how much you need to borrow.
-Mortgage lenders in many countries demand a larger deposit than is usual in the UK, with some banks lending only 65% to 70% of the sale price.
+Once you have established how much you plan to spend - and remember to include taxes and buying costs in your calculations - deduct the size of the deposit you can stump up and you will know how much you need to borrow.
+Mortgage lenders in many countries demand a larger deposit than is usual in Britain, with some banks lending only 65 per cent to 70 per cent of the sale price.
 Lending terms are also often shorter than at home.
 In Dubai, it is not impossible to find someone willing to lend over 25 years, but 15 years is far more usual.

 If you choose to obtain a mortgage abroad, be aware that choice differs substantially between countries.
-In Europe alone, there are major differences at the time of writing in 2007: Spain, Cyprus, Portugal and the UK offer mortgages in a variety of major currencies, while in Italy and France they are available only in euros.
+In Europe alone, there are major differences: Spain, Cyprus, Portugal and Britain offer mortgages in a variety of major currencies, while in Italy and France they are available only in euros.
 If you plan to rent your property out and earn income in a foreign currency, it makes sense to think about getting a mortgage in that same currency.

-Many Western European countries tie their mortgage base rates to Euribor – Euro Interbank Offered Rate – the European equivalent of the Bank of England base rate.
+Many western European countries tie their mortgage base rates to Euribor - Euro Interbank Offered Rate - the European equivalent of the Bank of England base rate.
 This has been good news for British buyers as Euribor rates have traditionally been low and stable.
-Buyers could save over 2%, for example, in parts of Europe at present (October 2007) compared with UK rates.
+Buyers could save over two per cent, for example, in parts of Europe at present compared with British rates.

 Set up costs, however, are higher and lenders abroad will rarely take into consideration potential rental returns when calculating your income.